benjaminheng/knowledge-base/content/vim-debugger-integration.md

 ---
-title: "Vim -- debugger integration"
+title: "Vim - debugger integration"
 toc: true
+category: tech
 ---

 Setting up vim for debugging was more annoyingly complicated than I expected.